miguelpernudo/miguelpernudo/README.md

 **Telematics Engineering student at [UC3M](https://www.uc3m.es).**

 I build and deploy declarative and resilient infrastructure, with a strong focus on network engineering and automation.
-I am currently developing a network tool for fully secure remote access and working on personal projects.

 ---